salaboy/from-monolith-to-k8s/README.md

 Once again, providing Business Visibility for such timers and reminders is key for the company to understand how often they are not meeting certain requirements or service agreements (in the scenario, not reviewing proposals in the first 3 days after they arrive) and in some way mitigating and reducing these situations.

+Building and providing visibility around scheduling logic is complicated and involve big architectural decisions which needs to be done in advance before each service start implementing their own solution.

 ## Search and Reporting

 In distributed systems, querying and aggregating data from different Services is a common requirement, and a challenging one.

 In the proposed scenario, the `Agenda Service` and the `Call for Proposals Service` store data.
 These services can choose their own storage depending the data that they need to operate.
-These data models are usually aligned with a Relational Database mindset and most of the time, this data models are designed for runtime, this means for write and read in a CRUD fashion.
+T

 Let's imagine that you want to provide a search capability across data of both services, for such scenarios it might be a bad idea to add such querying capabilities to one of these services, as it will increase the serivce complexity and it will blur the responsabilities between the teams.

-One option is to emit events everytime that a meaningful change happens in each of these two service.
-These events should include enough information for a third component to listen to these events and aggregates them into a searchable way.

 ## Understanding Process State

-In a similar way that we did for [Search](#search) you can aggregate emitted events to understand the state of your processes.
-This helps you to answer questions such as:
+When working with distributed applications, finding what is the current state for our flows becomes an interesting challenge to solve.

+Finding the answers to questions like the following:
 - In which stage is this proposal right now?
 - How many proposals have we received this week so far?
 - How many proposals were accepted?
+- How many proposals have you rejected so far?
+Becomes a full time job, as you might need to pull information from different services to give presice answers.

 From a business perspective this is very valuable, as it provides real time information and visibility about how our flows are being executed, that can help us to identify bottlenecks or resourcing problems.

-And this is a perfect segway to jump to the next section: Using Zeebe for Service Orchestration.
+And this is a perfect segway to jump to the next section: [Using Zeebe for Service Orchestration](#using-zeebe-for-aervice-orchestration).

 ## Using Zeebe for Service Orchestration